tumi8/goscanner/README.md

     | csvtool col 1,2 - | awk -F, '$2!=""' > input.csv

-goscanner provides a utility function to enhance the input with the client hellos (we recommend randomizing the input to reduce bursts on target servers):
+goscanner provides a utility function to enhance the input with the client hellos (we recommend randomizing the input to reduce bursts on target servers).
+The new input files will contain the cross product between the set of client hellos and the original input set of targets.
+The names of the client hellos are the names of all json files in the `--ch-dir` (e.g., `client_hello_1.json`).

     ./goscanner create-ch-input --ch-dir ./client-hellos --input input.csv | shuf > input-chs.csv

-The client hello is the name of a json file (e.g., `client_hello_1.json`).
-All client hellos can be loaded from a directory with the config option
+For scanning, the client hellos can be loaded from a directory with the config option

     client-hello-dir = ./client-hellos